DSiekmeier/Winsock_templates/README.md

 Contact me for any comments or improvements.

 ## COMPILE
 Nothing special about it... but remember to link against libwsock32.
+Using GCC this could be:

+    gcc tcp-sock-server.c -o server -lwsock32

+You can also find a Makefile inside this directory.

 ## TODO
 - Do something with select()